memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 Compiling and running that example takes milliseconds.

-The power of Rust programs used in a CLI[^5] environment, along with the ease to develop crates for different targets, is a strong advantage to use Rust.
-Coupled with its standard library, Rust is able to talk to machines and fetch data from servers quite easily, then pass those data into your algorithms and gives results in seconds.
+The power of Rust programs used in a CLI[^6] environment, along with the ease to develop crates for different targets, is a strong advantage to use Rust.
+Coupled with its standard library, Rust is able to talk to machines and fetch data from servers quite easily, then pass that data into your algorithms and gives results in seconds.

 ## Closing

-We have seen that Rust keeps its promises regarding efficiency and portability, making it a great choice to develop your future (or old) DSP algorithms.
-Getting rid of CMSIS-DSP in order to enjoy the productivity gains brought with Rust is to be considered.
+We have seen that Rust keeps its promises regarding efficiency and portability, making it a great choice to develop DSP algorithms.
+Getting rid of CMSIS-DSP in order to enjoy the productivity gains brought with Rust is an exciting prospect.

-I would love people who started developing DSP algorithms using Rust, for any target to join the discussion.
+Have you built digital signal processing pipelines in Rust?
+I'd love to hear your experience in the comments!

+_Like Interrupt?
+[Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox_

 {:.no_toc}